ppug/Fuckkit/README.md

 <!-- LICENSE -->
 ## License

-The PLICENSE file describes the license for api & server patches, found in ./patches and its subdirectories except when noted otherwise.
+The LICENSE file describes the license for api & server patches, found in ./patches and its subdirectories except when noted otherwise.

 Everything else is licensed under the MIT license, except when note otherwise.
 See https://github.com/starlis/empirecraft and https://github.com/electronicboy/byof for the license of material used/modified by this project.